wenzhixin/bootstrap-table/site/docs/api/column-options.md

   The context (this) is the column Object.

-  The cell formatter function, take three parameters:
+  The cell formatter function, take four parameters:

   * `value`: the field value.
   * `row`: the row record data.